 Contributed nonfinancial assets and services are recognized at fair value as contribution revenue and expense at the time of donation.
 Fair value is determined using Level 3 management estimates and similar third-party data.
-Contributed nonfinancial services were recognized as revenue and administrative expenses during the years ended June 30, 2023 and 2022.
+Contributed nonfinancial services were recognized as contributions and management and general expenses during the years ended June 30, 2024 and 2023.